medvir/ONT_amplicon/README.md

 ## Config file required

-Different parameter values have to be specified and provided in the [`config file`](config.yml).
+Different parameter values have to be specified and provided in the [config file](config/config.yml).

 ## Metadata required

-Before we can run the Snakemake workflow, metadata for all samples which should be processed has to be listed in the `config/samples.tsv` table.
+Before we can run the Snakemake workflow, metadata for all samples which should be processed has to be listed in the [`config/samples.tsv`](config/samples.tsv) table.
 Required columns are:

 - `sample_name` which will be the filename and part of the fasta header of the output
 - `run_name`, `flowcell_name`, and `barcode_name` are the exact directory names where the raw data is stored

-On timavo, the final path to the raw fastq files is `/data/GridION/GridIONOutput/{run_name}/{flowcell_name}/*/fastq_pass/{barcode_name}/`.
+On timavo, the final path to the raw fastq files is:
+`/data/GridION/GridIONOutput/{run_name}/{flowcell_name}/*/fastq_pass/{barcode_name}/`

 ## Software required